-Can we put an end to suffering
+Can we put an end to suffering?

 The Problem: Like sadness, happiness is a reactionary feeling that elicits memory as a means to feel justified.
 My advice to you is the hell with anything that is justified through memory, no matter if it’s good or bad.
 Now to be clear, I’m not talking about the memory that comes with knowledge.
 I’m referring to psychological memory or the mental carnage we inflict upon ourselves.
 The memory of the past is nowhere to be found because it simply doesn’t exist.
-Like bad memories, good ones like our first kiss become hardcoded and cemented into our neural pathways.
+Like bad memories, good ones like our first kiss, become hardcoded and cemented into our neural pathways.
 This pathway creates a false tunnel of what happiness is and leaves us chasing a feeling of what once was.

 I’m not exactly sure when the light of awareness turned on in my life.
 Granted, moments of the past and the anxiety of the future tremble within the forest of my soul, but far too infrequently to even consider today.

-Our lives are temporary, insignificant and precious.
+Our lives are temporary, insignificant, and precious.
 It’s a blink of an eye in the cosmic perspective.
 If you can bring moments of joy into your soul, then you have a chance to feel the eternal.
 This is what I’ve come to learn as love.

-It’s my calling to show where to look, but only you can see.
+It’s my calling to show you where to look but only you can see.
 I hope you do if you haven’t already.
 I hope you see what I see, but I hope you see it better.
 I hope you see everyone as another version of yourself.
 This is when comparison ends and the need to help everyone and everything on this planet becomes a virtue.

 Subscribe here for future articles.